ivankravets/PlatformIO-BearSSL/README.md

 BearSSL
 ==========

-BearSSL is an implementation of the SSL/TLS protocol (RFC 5246) written in C.
+BearSSL is an implementation of the SSL/TLS protocol (RFC 5246) written in C, written by Thomas Pornin.

 Features
 --------